realgarit/emerald-shiny-hunter/README.md

 - **Seedot** - Very rare (1% encounter rate)
 - **Ralts** - Rare (1% encounter rate) - the most sought-after early-game catch!

+**Target Species Behavior:** When hunting for a specific target (e.g., `--target ralts`), the script will:
+- Log and continue hunting when non-target species are found
+- Still check if non-target encounters are shiny (and notify you if so!)
+- Only stop when a shiny of ANY species is found

 ### What happens when you run it

+**For Starters and Route 101:**
 1. Loads your save file
 2. Writes a random RNG seed to memory (fixes Emerald's seed 0 bug)
 3. Presses buttons to select the starter or trigger an encounter